 Bat houses and monitoring

 White Oak has 10 bat houses located throughout the property, including three BCM Rocket Roost bat houses.
 These bat houses are a special design meant to mimic a dead tree roost.
 This style of house attracts a wider range of bat species and can hold approximately 120 bats.
 Bat houses provide a safe environment and give females a secure, warm place to raise their young.
-This is important, since most female bats only have one pup each year, meaning bat populations grow very slowly.
+This is important since most female bats only have one pup each year, meaning bat populations grow very slowly.

 Bats are one of nature’s best pest control.
 A single bat can eat up to 1,200 mosquito-sized insects every hour.
 They are also useful pollinators and their guano is a great fertilizer.

-In 2019, White Oak partnered with the Florida Fish and Wildlife Conservation to take part in their Long-term Bat Monitoring Program.
+In 2019, White Oak partnered with the Florida Fish and Wildlife Conservation Commission to participate in their Long-term Bat Monitoring Program.
 This program allows Florida Fish and Wildlife staff to work with the White Oak team to collect data on bat populations at White Oak over a 10-year period.
 The data collected is through bat calls or acoustic data.
 Because so little is known about the bat species in Florida, this acoustic data will allow for a species list to be compiled and to learn what species are present during different times of the year.
 Additionally, by collecting data over a long period of time, White Oak will be able to better understand the health of the bat populations and observe population trends.
 To date, nine species of bats have been recorded at White Oak.

 Food plots benefit many types of wildlife.
 They can also assure that wildlife species have adequate food supplies in the spring and summer months for reproduction and raising their young.
 White Oak has established nine food plots throughout the property.
 It is another way we support native wildlife and sustainable habitats.

 Bees are one of the most important pollinators in the world.
 They pollinate 33% of the food we eat.
-They are also important for plants and wildflowers which require pollination to propagate and disperse across the landscape.
+They are also important for plants and wildflowers that require pollination to propagate and disperse across the landscape.

-Long Leaf Pine Restoration
+Longleaf Pine Restoration